-The investment objective of the financial product is to track the performance before fees and expenses of the "Reference Index", which is the MSCI World Select Sustainability Screened CTB Index, which is designed to reflect the performance of large and medium capitalisation companies in global developed market countries that are selected and weighted with the aim of meeting the minimum standards of the EU Climate Transition Benchmarks ("EU CTB").
-The Reference Index is based on the MSCI World Index (the "Parent Index").
-The Parent Index is designed to reflect the performance of the shares of certain listed large and medium capitalisation companies in global developed markets.
+The investment objective of the financial product is to track the performance before fees and expenses of the "Reference Index", which is the MSCI Europe Select Sustainability Screened CTB Index, which is designed to reflect the performance of large and medium capitalisation companies in developed market countries in Europe that are selected and weighted with the aim of meeting the minimum standards of the EU Climate Transition Benchmarks ("EU CTB").
+The Reference Index is based on the MSCI Europe Index (the "Parent Index").
+The Parent Index is designed to reflect the performance of the shares of certain listed large and medium capitalisation companies in developed markets in Europe.